Waterman (occupation)

 The Doggett's Coat and Badge, the oldest rowing race in the world, sees apprentice watermen competing on the River Thames.
 Above painting by Thomas Rowlandson (1756–1827).

 A waterman is a river worker who transfers passengers across and along city centre rivers and estuaries in the United Kingdom and its colonies.
 Most notable are those on the River Thames and River Medway in England, but other rivers such as the River Tyne and River Dee, Wales, also had their watermen who formed guilds in medieval times.
 Waterman can also be a person who navigates a boat carrying passengers.
-These boats were often rowing boat or boats with sails.
+These boats were often rowing boats or boats with sails.
 Over the years watermen acquired additional skills such as local pilotage, mooring vessels at berths, jetties, buoys, and docks, and acting as helmsman aboard large vessels.